Personal insurance offers you and your family financial security for life’s major events, from work injuries to serious illnesses and even death.

 What is personal insurance?

-Life insurance was primarily designed to provide coverage in the event of your death or if you have a terminal illness, with only 12 months to live.
+Life insurance is set up to pay a lump sum to your dependents if you die or suffer a terminal illness during the term of your policy.
 It pays a lump sum benefit, which can be used in any way your financial dependents deem to be necessary.
 Life insurance proceeds can be used by the family to:

 - Pay for funeral expenses